kubewarden/kubewarden-controller/docs/rfcs/rfc/0010-rancher-integration-policies.md

 This would mean to pull hundreds of megabytes, as it will download the Wasm module of the policies, regardless of pagination and caching.

+Airgap installations would consist on mirroring the OCI registry (since metadata in stored in the Wasm modules).

 ## B. Storing policy metadata in the OCI registry

 Same as alternative (A), but storing the policies' metadata in the OCI registry